 • a ‘backbone’ organisation with allocated staff and specific skill sets to serve the entire initiative and coordinate participating organisations and agencies.

-“It’s more about opportunity – creating opportunities for young people and for the community… If we work together and be vocal collectively, we are most likely to get things happening for the town and for us.”- Darrilyn Gordon, SoHC Councillor
+“It’s more about opportunity – creating opportunities for young people and for the community… If we work together and be vocal collectively, we are most likely to get things happening for the town and for us.”- Darrilyn Gordon, former SoHC Councillor